shimon066536/nextpy-functional-challenges/README.md

 # Python Challenges from Campus.il

-This repository includes Python challenges and solutions from the [Campus.il](https://campus.gov.il/) Next.py course.
+This repository includes Python challenges and solutions from the [Campus IL](https://campus.gov.il/) Next.py course.
 It includes:

 - Functional programming challenges (one-liners)